sam-was-here/PUMBA-Keyboard/README.md

 PUMBA has-Keyboard has:
 is a PS2 to USB macro board adapter

+WARRENING: code mostly done, but a lot of work is need on documention.
+There are a lot of spelling/grammer messtakes and still need to add stuff to the repo.

 This is an arduino project that converts a PS2 keyboard into an USB keyaboard with addital fetures.
 It has has a built in calacultor and the abilty to make/playback macros.
 It had a small display on it to display differnt things.

 ![IMG_20220626_191421](https://user-images.githubusercontent.com/102840190/175848182-f5005b3c-a151-4c44-8dc3-c826e4afac13.jpg)